tango-controls-hdbpp/libhdbpp-timescale/doc/build.md

 * Tango Controls 9 or higher development headers and libraries
 * omniORB release 4 or higher development headers and libraries
 * libzmq3-dev or libzmq5-dev
-* libpq-dev - Postgres C development library
+* libpq-dev or libpqxx - Postgres C development library, to build libpqxx, or directly libpqxx version 6.4

 ## Building and Installation